gioblu/PJON/src/strategies/LocalFileSystem/README.md

   // Use LocalFile strategy with PJON device id 44 PJON<LocalFile> bus(44);
 ```
-Often you want to use conditional compiling and exchange this strategy with the actual one on your targeted hardware.
+After testing or simulation you may want to use conditional compiling and exchange this strategy with the actual one on your target hardware.
+The [test](test/README.md) directory contains some examples and tests.

 ### Known issues
 - Quite slow
 - Will write files `pjon_content` and `pjon_semaphore` to the current working directory.
 These
 files can be deleted when your client is not running.

-### Also read
-Readme.md in the tests for examples.